dbwest/ezminingrig/README.md

 An easy way to get started Mining and learn about mining with a GPU.
 This setup is relevant for 2020-21

 The concept is it is easy to make and has a worse ROI than better designed rigs but has less parts to source and takes a lot less time and skill to make.
-For a cool and profitable build start with this one using old 5700XTs: https://www.youtube.com/watch?v=KQSiReNcBeA
+For a cool and profitable build start with this one using old 5700XTs (if you can get 8 5700XTs at a good price do this instead!): https://www.youtube.com/watch?v=KQSiReNcBeA